-Near the end of the second year, you will participate in a Field Specialization Workshop, led by your Ph.D. committee, in which you will discuss your preliminary field lists, your summer research proposal, the courses you are planning to take during your third year and what you expect to produce for the Portfolio therein.
+During Semester 3, students should discuss formation of their doctoral committee with the faculty member they select as an advisor.
+The membership of the Doctoral Committee must be submitted to the DGS by February 1 of Year 2 and subsequently be approved by the Dean of the Graduate School.
+This permits the Field Specialization Workshop, led by your Ph.D. committee, in which you will discuss your preliminary field lists, your summer research proposal, the courses you are planning to take during your third year, and what you expect to produce for the Portfolio therein.